Eigenvibrations of a string

 using Cim, SparseArrays

-We use a function nep1
+We use functions nep1

 and nep2